arthurmalangin/42_minitalk/README.md

 ## Ressources

 * Some documentations for help:
-  *  For understand bitwise operator, my tool: Link to repo
+  *  For understand bitwise operator